iinsys/devops/100-days-of-devops/kodecloud/day6/readme.md

+Day 6: Install cronie and Set Up Sample Cron Job

 >If you really look closely, most overnight successes took a long time.
 >
 >– Steve Jobs

-# 🚀 DevOps Journey with KodeCloud – Day 6
-## ✅ Task: Install `cronie` and Set Up Sample Cron Job

 The Nautilus team wants to verify automated task execution using cron before deploying production scripts.
 As part of this test: